-When you hire a real estate agent to list your home, you immediately have a common goal: sell the property in the least amount of time, for the most money possible.
-Whether you’d like to be extremely hands-on during this process or need your agent to take the reins a little more, you’ll find success as partners in this journey.
+When you’re selling a house with a Realtor®, you immediately have a common goal: sell the property in the least amount of time, for the most money possible.
+Whether you’d like to be extremely hands-on during this process or need your Realtor® to take the reins a little more, you’ll find success as partners in this journey.

-(First, a quick primer: A Realtor® is not exactly the same thing as a real estate agent, though there is a lot of overlap between those two job titles.
-A real estate agent is someone who’s been licensed by the state to help transact real estate [and is usually also a Realtor®, but not always.]
-A Realtor® is a member of the National Association of Realtors® [and is almost always also a practicing real estate agent or broker.])
+A Realtor® is not exactly the same thing as a real estate agent, though they’re similar.
+A real estate agent is someone who’s been licensed by the state to help transact real estate.
+A Realtor® is a member of the National Association of Realtors®.
+Realtors® are almost always real estate agents, but not all real estate agents are Realtors®.

 No sports team drafts new players without first evaluating their talent, statistics, and performance record.
-Unfortunately, too many homeowners fail to do the same due diligence when hiring the pro who’ll help them sell their most valuable asset.
-In fact, 75% of recent sellers hired the first agent they met with.
+Unfortunately, too many homeowners fail to do the same due diligence when hiring the Realtor® who’ll help them sell their most valuable asset.
+In fact, 82% of recent sellers hired the first agent they met.

 - Selling in your neighborhood